m-c-hill/boardgame-tracker/README.md

 [Auth0](https://auth0.com/docs/get-started/auth0-overview) is a flexible, drop-in solution to add authentication and authorization services to applications.
 It minimises the cost, time, and risk associated with building an in-house solution to authenticate and authorize users.

+The Auth0 JWT includes claims for permissions based on the user's role within the Auth0 system.
+Endpoints with the `requires_auth` decorator will check if a particular permission exists within the JWT permissions claim of the currently logged in user.

 ### Setting Up Auth0

 **The following is optional!** Users can link this API to their own Auth0 account using the following steps: